spacetelescope/jwst/docs/jwst/references_general/specwcs_reffile.rst

 :invdispl: The inverse wavelength transform models
 :orders: a list of order numbers that the models relate to, in the same order as the models

+TODO: maybe some kind of note here for DHS saying there's a slightly different specwcs per stripe?

 NIRISS WFSS mode
 ::::::::::::::::
 For NIRISS WFSS mode the SPECWCS file is in ASDF format with the following structure: